 If you're unable to access contacts on your iPhone, perhaps because your device has been lost or stolen, or has a broken screen, you may be able to extract them from a backup of your device.

-iTunes (or Finder in macOS Catalina) creates a backup of your iPhone whenever your device is connected to your computer and unlocked.
+iTunes (or Finder in macOS Catalina or higher) creates a backup of your iPhone whenever your device is connected to your computer and unlocked.
 Your contacts will be saved as part of this backup, so that you can restore your iPhone from backup should you need to in the future. iBackup Extractor allows you to view contacts in your iPhone backup and extract them to your computer, ready to copy to your new phone or Outlook.

 How to Extract Contacts from your iPhone Backup